“There is an opportunity for art exhibitions to be both academically rigorous and wildly popular”

 DW: My next show is entitled Doin’ It in the Park: A Fine Art Exhibit inspired by the film Doin’ It in the Park: Pick-Up Basketball, NYC co-directed by Bobbito Garcia & Kevin Couliau.
 It just opened at RUSH Arts Gallery in New York.

-Pattern Recognition curated by Dexter Wimberly is on exhibition at Museum of Contemporary African Diasporan Arts (MoCADA) in Brooklyn until 6 October.
+Pattern Recognition curated by Dexter Wimberly is on show at Museum of Contemporary African Diasporan Arts (MoCADA) in Brooklyn until 6 October.

 Bomi Odufunade is director at Dash & Rallo, a bespoke international art advisory specialising mainly in contemporary art from Africa and its Diaspora.
 She advises on all aspects of establishing and building art collections, providing art consulting services for art collectors including estates, not-for-profits and corporations.
 Previously, Bomi has worked at Thames & Hudson, Tate Modern and Haunch of Venison gallery in London.
 She is based between Paris, Lagos, and New York.